siekmanj/Sikihajate/README.md

 # final-project-sikihaja

-Use socket.io to create a drawing board.
-Updates to the board by users are distributed to all connected users instantly, and update in real time.<br/>
+Uses socket.io to create a drawing board and distribute updates to the board to all connected users instantly.
+Drawings slowly fade away and disappear over time.<br/>

 You can view the project here: 162.243.141.225:149<br/>